 The other certificate is from the state and is equally as ornate.
 I got the frames from a local store, Olde Time Pottery, for $9.99 each.

-I took some satin ribbon I already had in my supplies and added trim above each picture.
-I stumbled upon these metal embellishments while looking for the ribbon and was so excited to find them!
-I added them to hide the nails holding the ribbon!
+Taking some satin ribbon I already had in my supplies, I added trim above each picture.
+I stumbled upon these metal embellishments while looking for the ribbon.
+So excited to find them, I added them to hide the nails holding the ribbon.

 Don't you just love when something works out like that?!

-The ribbon added height to the frames and made the vintage prints just pop!
+The ribbon added height to the frames and made the Vintage Wall Art just pop!

 See that sweet little scale?
-That was another gift I received from my great aunt.
+Another gift I received from my great aunt.

-When she was a little girl, living on the family homestead, she used to help her mother sell homemade butter.
+Living on the family homestead, she helped her mother sell homemade butter.
 She used that scale to weigh the butter before packaging it.

 Now it's a part of my home and is perfect for my growing vintage scale collection.

+I hope this Vintage Wall Art inspired you to rethink your family heirlooms!
 Do you add vintage elements to your decor?
-Have you been given special gifts and you’re not sure how to incorporate them into your home?
+Given special gifts and you're not sure how to incorporate them into your home?
 Let me know how you display your family treasures!